Analysis: Despite what you may have heard, Russell Wilson always wanted to stay in Seattle

 There had been talk that Wilson wanted to set some other precedents with this contract — specifically, maybe tying the contract to rises in the salary cap, an attempt to assure that his salary would always stay at the top of the market (rising salaries of other players meant Wilson went from being the second-highest paid player in the NFL in July, 2015, to 14th-highest before agreeing to his new deal Monday).

-But early indications are that the deal is pretty much conventional in its structure with no salary cap tie-ins, though there is a no-trade clause, at Wilson’s request.
+But early indications are that the deal is pretty much conventional in its structure with no salary cap tie-ins, though there is a no-trade clause, at Wilson’s request, and also no guaranteed money other than for injury after the first season, preserving Seattle’s recent trend of not guaranteeing money after the first year of a contract.

 Indications are that Wilson’s camp fought for the cap tie-in until the last minute, when the Seahawks offered a counterpropsal in the form of a higher signing bonus — $65 million, the highest in NFL history, with Wilson being guaranteed $70 million in the first year of the contract.